dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 From the UI
 ~~~~~~~~~~~
+For this example, it is assumed that you are familiar with
+the process for setting up tools and workflows on Dockstore.

-Lets add a checker workflow for the tool described by
+Let's add a checker workflow for the tool described by
 `/md5sum/md5sum-tool.cwl <https://github.com/dockstore-testing/md5sum-checker/blob/master/md5sum/md5sum-tool.cwl>`__
 in the git repository.
-I already have the tool properly setup on
+I already have the tool properly set up on
 Dockstore.
-For this tutorial it is assumed that you are familiar with
-the process for setting up tools and workflows on Dockstore.

 The first step is to find the tool under the my tools page.
 In the info
 tab there is an option to add a checker workflow.
 Click on the add